mwc360/mwc360.github.io/_posts/2022-01-16-Synapse-Optimization-Series-Table-Distributions.md

 1. When running CTAS, INSERT, or even UPDATE statements, consider the distribution of the target table you are updating, inserting into, or creating.
 If you can align both your source and target tables on the same distribution column

 ## Quickly changing distributions
-I created the below stored procedure to simplify the process of altering the distribution of a table.
-It compresses ~ 9 lines of TSQL to 1.
+I created the below stored procedure to simplify the process of altering the distribution of any table.
+It compresses ~ 9 lines of TSQL to 1 and will maintain the re-implement the same table index.

 Happy tuning!